MichaelGenchev/RecipeServer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgements

-- OpenAI for the AI model
-- All our awesome contributors and users!

 ## 📞 Contact

-For any queries or support, please contact us at [your-email@example.com](mailto:your-email@example.com).
+For any queries or support, please contact us at [your-email@example.com](mailto:michaelgenchev24l@gmail.com).

 ---